Untitled (Vexil), 2017

 View from La Biennale d'Architecture d'Orléans marcher dans le rêve d'un autre, 2017

-The use of this reclaimed material carries a strong symbolic weight, referencing its specific purpose: shelter, urgency, precarity, and fragility.
-A blue flag, its chromatic field evoking the sea, the horizon, the infinite—an emblem that asserts and seeks identity, striving for recognition.
+The use of this reclaimed material carries strong symbolic weight, highlighting its specific functions: shelter, urgency, precarity, and fragility.
+The blue flag, its color evoking the sea, the horizon, and the infinite, becomes an emblem that asserts and seeks identity, striving for recognition.